 WREN seeks to summarize the current state of the science on interactions between wind energy development (land-based and offshore) and wildlife.
 A series of short science summaries are being prepared and made available for download on Tethys:

 WREN hosts quarterly webinars on the environmental concerns that are of importance to the land-based and offshore wind energy industries, as a means to effectively disseminate new information and research efforts to a large international audience of stakeholders.
+You can sign up to receive invitations to live webinars here.

 Presentations from past wind energy webinars are hosted on Tethys, along with the associated video, as well as questions and answers.
 Visit the archive.